Estimated read time: 6 minutes

 - That our process needed to evolve.

-- Admitting some people’s egos were the barriers.
+- Admitting some people’s egos was the barrier.

 If you edit to make content more relevant to the audience and catch mistakes – thank you.
 Keep going.
 Stay audience-centric.